OrderLab/OKLib/README.md

 ## Publication

 > Chang Lou, Yuzhuo Jing, and Peng Huang. **Demystifying and Checking Silent Semantic Violations in Large Distributed Systems**.
 To appear in Proceedings of the 16th USENIX Symposium on Operating Systems Design and Implementation (OSDI '22), Carlsbad, CA, USA, July 2022.

+## Acknowledgement

+We very appreciate the reviewers of OSDI'22 Artifact Evaluation try out this tool and provide useful feedbacks.